mupioneersymposium/mupioneersymposium.github.io/speakers.md

 ### Dr. Petra Wolters, Senior Research Scientist, Corteva agriscience,Johnston, IA

-Dr. Wolters is a senior research scientist and manager at Corteva agriscience, Johnston, and her research expertise is on wheat moleculare geneticist.
+Dr. Wolters is a senior research scientist and manager at Corteva agriscience, Johnston, IA and her area of expertise is on wheat molecular genetics.
 <hr style="clear: both;" />